MichaelKehoe4318/hello-world/README.md

-# hello-world
+# Introduction
-introductory to repository making
-My name is Michael Gerrard Kehoe.
-I live on a hill somewhere in the countryside.
-I have a family of five and two dogs.
+Hello, I am Michael Kehoe, a student in applied computing!
+I'm having fun with this course so far, so i hope this'll get me somewhere.
+Thanks for having a look through my stuff!